 The problem was with my reverse proxy not resolving the mailcow service.
 The Docker resolver can resolve based on the service name or the container name.
 I had intended to use the container name, but I didn’t add the “-1” that Docker adds to the end.
 So a few things for completeness sake:

 Make sure your containers are all on the same network.
 I use a user-defined network instead of the default Docker network, so I had to add that to the appropriate Mailcow services.
-I did this in docker-compose.override.yml
+I did this in docker-compose.override.yml.

-Nginx default.conf
+Nginx default.conf example:

 resolver 127.0.0.11